Skip to content

 The precise time in which the Akita Inu originated is uncertain; however, archaeological finds indicate that a dog named the Matagi-Inu, which is thought to be the Akita's ancestor, lived between 8,000 B.C.
 And 200 B.C.

-Akitas are regarded both as great companions and as excellent guard dogs.
+Akitas are regarded both as great companions and as excellent guard dogs, often known for their loyal sleeping habits.
 They are known to be gentle and easily trained.

 4. Shiba Inu

 The Shiba, an old Japanese breed, is a small yet well-muscled dog that was previously used as a hunter.
-The energetic, good-natured Shiba has become on of Japan's most popular companion dogs.
+The energetic, good-natured Shiba has become one of Japan's most popular companion dogs.

 5. Basenji